karisuchy/PyBer_Analysis/README.md

 ride_data,csv

 ## Results

-The differences in ride-sharing for the three different city types, Urban, Suburban, and Rural, is quite drastic as demonstrated by all of the graphics below.
+The differences in ride-sharing for the three different city types, urban, suburban, and rural, is quite drastic as demonstrated by the graphics below.

+FROM THE INSTRUCTIONS!!!!
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the:
 - total rides,
 - total drivers,
 - total fares,
 - average fare per ride and driver,
 - and total fare by city type (last bar graph, from challenge).

+The volumne of rides in rural areas is much lower thatn suburban and urban areas and the costs are higher.

 ![scatter](https://user-images.githubusercontent.com/90162669/138599660-4a43ed14-fd96-4263-b95e-8d02fc950522.png)

 ### Rides

-Counts: urban - 66, suburban - 36,  rural - 18

-Statiscal analysis
+Urban: ride count is 1625
+Suburban: ride count
+Rural: ride count

 ![RideVisualizations](https://user-images.githubusercontent.com/90162669/138600964-20672152-0a9c-479c-bc81-69528a4d43b3.png)

-### Fares
+### Comparison of Fares

-Urban: mean is $24.53, median is $24.64, mode is $22.86
+Urban: average fare is $24.53, median is $24.64, mode is $22.86
-Suburban: mean is $
-Rural: mean is $
+Suburban: average fare is $30.97, median is $30.75, mode is $17.99
+Rural: average fare is $34.62, median is $37.05, mode is $37.05

 ![FareVisualizations](https://user-images.githubusercontent.com/90162669/138601013-23247421-6d8e-4d5a-8791-7bdc00075236.png)

 #### Drivers
 Average driver count in urban cities is 37, suburban is 14, and rural is 4.
-Average number of drivers in rural cities is nine times less than those in urban cities and four times less than those in suburban cities.
+This means the average number of drivers in rural cities is nine times less than those in urban cities and four times less than those in suburban cities.

 ![DriverVisualizations](https://user-images.githubusercontent.com/90162669/138601027-4c737647-4adc-4278-9463-daeaf75e76d8.png)